aryeh-nigri/movies/README.md

-# MovieInfo App
+# Movies App

-JavaScript/jQuery app that fetches movie data from the OMDb API.
+JavaScript/jQuery app that fetches movie data from the OMDB API.

 ## Usage